quantify-os/quantify-scheduler/docs/source/reference/acquisition_protocols.md

 )
 ```

-(sec-acquisition-protocols-numerical-weighted-integration-complex)=
+(sec-acquisition-protocols-numerical-weighted-integration-separated)=
-## Numerical Weighted Complex Integration
+## Numerical Separated Weighted Integration

-- Referred to as `"NumericalWeightedIntegrationComplex"`.
+- Referred to as `"NumericalSeparatedWeightedIntegration"`.
 - Supported by the {mod}`Qblox <quantify_scheduler.backends.qblox>` backend.

 Equivalent to
 {ref}`SSB complex integration <sec-acquisition-protocols-ssb-integration-complex>`,
-but instead of a simple average of a demodulated signal, a weighted average is taken.
+but instead of a simple average of a demodulated signal, the signal is weighted
+with two waveforms and then integrated.
+One waveform for the real part of the
+signal, and one for the imaginary part.
 The dataset format is also the same.

+Integration weights should normally be calibrated in a separate experiment
+(see, for example, {cite:t}`magesan2015machine`).

+(sec-acquisition-protocols-numerical-weighted-integration)=
+## Numerical Separated Weighted

+- Referred to as `"NumericalWeightedIntegration"`.
+- Supported by the {mod}`Qblox <quantify_scheduler.backends.qblox>` backend.

+Equivalent to
+{ref}`Numerical Separated Weighted Integration <sec-acquisition-protocols-numerical-weighted-integration-separated>`,
+but the real part of the output is the sum of the real and imaginary part
+of the output from the {ref}`Numerical Separated Weighted Integration <sec-acquisition-protocols-numerical-weighted-integration-separated>` protocol.
+The dataset format is also the same.
+This is equivalent to multiplying the complex signal with complex waveform
+weights, and only returning the real part of the result.
+If the integration
+weights are calibrated as in {cite:t}`magesan2015machine`, i.e. the complex
+weights are the difference between the two signals we wish to distinguish,
+then the real part of the complex weighted multiplication contains all the
+relevant information required to distinguish between the states, and the
+imaginary part contains only noise.

 Integration weights should normally be calibrated in a separate experiment
 (see, for example, {cite:t}`magesan2015machine`).